gabimarti/Demons-eye-keylogger/docs/Executable Creation with PyInstaller.md

 Executable compression is disabled and the creation of a single file is forced.

+Simply type: pyinstaller --noupx -F demonseye.py

-You can build simply with *build.bat* file included
+You can automate with *build.bat* file included

 ### Pynstaller installation